Tammy Mockbee, Executive Director

 Lou Robisch, Director of Community Outreach

 Lou Robisch, the newest member of our team, is a man on a mission.
 His goal is to get LHBH’s message out to as many healthcare professionals and community leaders as possible.
-By explaining the unique benefits of equine therapy and how it can change people’s lives, Lou hopes that a growing number of families and caregivers in the Tucson and Tri-Community areas will come to understand that they have an invaluable resource in their own backyard.
+By explaining the many therapeutic benefits that flow from the interaction of humans and horses, Lou hopes that a growing number of families and caregivers in the Tucson and Tri-Community areas will come to understand that they have an invaluable resource in their own backyard.
 A committed and caring person who has performed volunteer work at hospitals and his church over the years, Lou is a welcome addition to the LHBH family.

 Tina Bonner, Office Manager